DecodeGenetics/Ratatosk/scripts/multi_nodes_denovo_correction/README.md

 -m [SLURM_PARTITION]: Slurm partition (default: nomosix).
 ```

 The memory and time requirements must be adapted in the script to fit the genome size and coverage of your input data set.
-The current requirements are for a 60x short reads and 80x long reads human genome data set.
+The current requirements are for a 60x short reads human genome data set.

 Corrected long reads are available in `<OUTPUT_PATH>/ratatosk/sample_corrected.fastq` when all jobs are finished.
 You can check the status of the jobs with:
 ```